getlantern/lantern/SPECS.md

 * Welcome modal now prompts for give/get mode choice

-* Backend now checks country user is connecting from and only allows Get Mode if censoring
+    * Backend now checks country user is connecting from via geoip and only allows Give Mode if not in censoring country (Give Mode choice hidden)

-    * Hide Give Mode choice if censoring country detected or display giveModeForbidden modal?

-* Password create now happens after welcome modal (on ubuntu)
+    * If the country cannot be detected via geoip lookup (either because the user is offline or there is no match in the geoip database), the user should be allowed to choose either mode, but if a censoring country is detected in the future, the `giveModeForbidden` dialog should be displayed which forces a switch to Get Mode.

+        * `connectivity.ip` and `location` should always be kept up-to-date as the user disconnects and reconnects from different places.

-* Oauth modal happens next.
+* Next is Oauth modal:

     * If Google cannot be reached, user is given option to proceed in demonstration mode and is told that Lantern will keep trying to connect in the background.
 Once backend is able to reach Google, it can set `modal` back to `authorize` to prompt user to try again.

-    * If Google can be reached, Lantern should just wait until it has been given Gtalk authorization.
-Once it has, it should sign the user in to Google Talk.
+    * If Google can be reached, Lantern should just prompt for Google Talk authorization until it has been granted.

-    * No longer allow switching Google accounts after a successful sign in.
-Switching accounts should entail a full reset.
+    * Once we have an Oauth token, we know the user has successfully authenticated to Google.
+But before we sign in to Google Talk, first we should check if the user has a Lantern invite.

-    * Backend should then check if the user has a Lantern invite.
-If not, it should notify the user via the `notInvited` modal and allow her to try using a different userid (e.g. go back to `authorize` modal) or request an invite via the `requestInvite` modal, and then proceed in demonstration mode.
+        * If not, present the `notInvited` modal and allow user to try using a different userid (e.g. go back to `authorize` modal), or request an invite via the `requestInvite` modal, and then proceed in demonstration mode.
 When the user gets an invite, backend should discover this and set modal to `firstInviteReceived`, and then take user back to the remaining setup modals.

-* Next, get mode users are presented with the `proxiedSites` modal, introducing the concept that Lantern only proxies traffic to certain sites. `systemProxy` modal comes next, giving the user notice that an administrator password prompt may appear before Lantern can proceed.
-Next setup modal is `lanternFriends`.

-* Give mode users are taken directly from `authorize` modal to `lanternFriends`.
-  Backend should remember that the `proxiedSites` and `systemProxy` modals have never been completed, so that if the give mode user ever switches to get mode, the backend can take the user back there.
+        * If so, we sign the user in to Google Talk, fetch her roster, and determine which of her contacts are also Lantern users for the upcoming `lanternFriends` modal.

+    * Note: We no longer allow switching Google accounts once we've successfully signed in.
+Switching accounts should require a full reset.

+* Next is `lanternFriends` modal:

     * `lanternFriends` is now a setup modal, to introduce the important concept of the trust network at the outset.
 User may not have any invites to give out yet, but will be told to expect to receive more as she continues to run Lantern.

-* `advertiseLantern` setting?

-* update connectivity.ip and location on reconnect to internet
+This modal also allows the user to see which of her contacts are already Lantern users and therefore already Lantern friends, as well as manage any pending Lantern friend requests from users not on her roster.

+* Next, Get Mode users are presented with the `proxiedSites` modal, introducing the important concept that Lantern only proxies traffic to certain sites, and then the `systemProxy` modal, before reaching the `finished` modal.

+* Give Mode users are taken directly from `lanternFriends` to `finished`.
+  Backend should remember that the `proxiedSites` and `systemProxy` modals have never been completed, so that if the Give Mode user ever switches to Get Mode, the backend can immediately take her back there.